maquina-de-estados-finitos-arduino

 }

-On the other hand, we have 2 global variables currentState and currentInput, which store the current state of the state machine, and the last received input.
+On the other hand, we have 2 global variables currentState and currentInput, which store the current state of the state machine and the last received input.

-On the other hand, we have the output functions (output) of each state, which are triggered when entering a node.
-In this example, we only show a representation through the serial port of the state of the machine.
+On the other hand, we have the output functions for each state, which are triggered upon entering a node.
+In this example, we only show a serial port representation of the machine’s state.
 In a real machine, we would perform the necessary actions.

 Results

-Tabular state machine in Arduino
+Tabular State Machine in Arduino

-The main differences are that in this case the transitions between states are collected in a state transition matrix, instead of in the previous functions for each state.
+The main differences are that in this case, the transitions between states are collected in a state transition matrix, instead of in the previous functions for each state.
 The new state is obtained by the combined index of the current state and input.

 enum State